 Request Prior Written Notice (PWN):

-Bonnie Landau is a licensed professional clinical counselor and educational consultant in Ventura County, California.
-Her goal is to help parents of neurodivergent individuals find strategies and solutions to help their children succeed in school and in life.
+Bonnie Landau is a professional counseling and holistic therapist in Ventura County, California.
+Her specialities include therapy for autism, therapy for ADHD, and therapy for parenting who have kids with autism or ADHD or other neurodivergence.
+She changed careers from graphic design to counseling with the goal of helping struggling parents of kids with ADHD, autism, or other neurodivergence find strategies and solutions to help their children succeed.
 Bonnie is also the author of Special Ed Mom Survival Guide: How to Prevail in the Special Education Process and Find Life-long Strategies for You and Your Child.